Home » Green Building » What Is A Structural Insulated Panel?

-What Is A Structural Insulated Panel?
+What Is A Structural Insulated Panel (SIP)?

 What's a SIP?What’s a SIP?
 Structural Insulated Panels, known as SIPs, are not a new idea.
-The whole concept actually began in 1937 when the United States Forestry Service began a quest to conserve our forests.
-The building industry started looking at foam core paneling in the 1970s with renewed interest, and it has since developed into energy and cost-efficient method that becomes a more mainstream option with each passing year.
+The whole concept began in 1937 when the United States Forestry Service began a quest to conserve our forests.
+The building industry started looking at foam core paneling in the 1970s with renewed interest, and it has since developed into an energy and cost-efficient method that becomes a more mainstream option with each passing year.

 • What’s a SIP?

-SIPs building systems are used for light commercial and residential building construction.
+SIP building systems are used for light commercial and residential building construction.
 The panels are assembled with an insulating foam core surrounded by structural boards.
 The foam core can be rigid polyurethane foam, expanded, or extruded polystyrene.
 The facings can be oriented strand board, aluminum, steel, cement board, plywood, or pressure-treated plywood.

-The manufacturers of these products can produce custom fabrications for any building specification including timber frame homes.
+The manufacturers of these products can produce custom fabrications for any building specification, including timber frame homes.
 This flexibility allows for efficient construction with minimal labor costs and maximum energy efficiency.
 This extends from the material production to the completed building.

 Building Green with SIPs

-With proper construction, a structure built with SIPs is extremely well insulated and airtight.
+With proper construction, a structure built with SIPs is extremely well-insulated and airtight.
 Airtight buildings use less energy for climate control, so a SIP building is a cost-effective method to reduce the ecological footprint.

 Structural Insulated Panel Energy Performance